IBM/mas-tas-appconnect-flows/README.md

     5. Default Stock Category: STK
   - Click Save Organization on the left side of the screen under Common Actions.
 We will come back later to set to Active once we have a clearing account.

-2. Create a site TRIMAIN and set it to active
+### 2. Create a site TRIMAIN and set it to active

   - On the Organization page, click on the 'Sites' tab at the top of the page.
   - Click New Row under 'Sites' and enter TRIMAIN for Site and "MAIN Site" for Description.
 Set the site to Active.
   - Click Save Organization.

-3. Create a Testing clearing account in Chart of Accounts
+### 3. Create a Testing clearing account in Chart of Accounts

-  - Navigate to Financial -> Chart of Accounts and click on the previously created TRIRIGA org
-  - There should be no GL Accounts for TRIRIGA present -
+  - Navigate to Financial -> Chart of Accounts and click on the previously created TRIRIGA org in the Organizations table.
+Currently, there should be no GL Accounts for TRIRIGA present
+  - Click 'GL Component Maintenance' on the left side under More Actions and add a New Row with the following values:
+    1. GL Component Value: 1001
+    2. Description: Testing
+    3. Active?: Yes
+  - Click OK and you should be able to add a GL Account.
+Click New Row under GL Accounts for TRIRIGA and click the magnifying glass to search for the GL Component you just created.
+Select it and it should populate in the GL Account & Description fields.
+The Active Date field should auto populate to the current date.
+ - Now that this account is present, head back to Organizations and update the TRIRIGA organization to show the Clearing Account you just created, tick the Active box, and click Save Organization.

-4. Create the PLUSTTRIRIGA External System
+### 4. Create the PLUSTTRIRIGA External System

   - Navigate to Integration -> External Systems and click on the blue plus button at the top of the page.
   - Under the System name fill in PLUSTTRIRIGA and in the Description fill in "To integrate Maximo with TRIRIGA"